RoBro92/SmartRV-Water-Tank-Module/README.md

 ### THT

-# **V1.2**
+# **V1.3**
-This release represents the final revision any further changes should be requested in the [Feature Requests](https://github.com/RoBro92/feature-requests/issues) section
+This release represents the final revision any further changes should be requested in the [Feature Requests](https://github.com/RoBro92/feature-requests/issues) section.
+It has been updated to include the design schematic and PCB layout.
+I will stock a number of these boards to be assembled by yourself and can also include supporting documentation.
+This device can also be supplied assembled if required.

 # **Changes**
-- [x] - Added reverse polarity protection
-- [x] - Added LED indicators for power and relay
-- [x] - Updated repository with Gerber production files
+- [x] - Updated to V1.3 final.

 # **Features**
 - [x] - Removeable WemosD1 chip (ESP8266)